- On view March 31, 2019 - February 2, 2020

 Realness in the 21st century is an increasingly complicated concept.
 In 2016, British filmmaker Adam Curtis directed HyperNormalisation, which is accompanied by the following tagline: “Our world is strange and often fake and corrupt.
 But we think it’s normal because we can’t see anything else.”
 In the film, Curtis traces society’s descent into — to borrow Stephen Colbert’s term — ‘truthiness’ and the systematic confusion it has created, from the Reagan to Trump administrations.
 The film outlines how, since the 1970s, corporations and politicians have increasingly gained power over the “real world” by creating a “fake world” that they can easily stabilize and control.
 Examples range from various financial crises to the use of Libyan dictator Muammar Gaddafi as a public relations pawn by the United States.
 In the last two years, absurdity has been amplified further as xenophobic behavior has reached a new extreme.
 Artists are increasingly probing the notion of realness, using art to create moments of political resistance while also trying, difficult as it may be, to forge paths towards reconciliation.

-Featuring: Aziz+Cucher, Cassils, Adriana Corral, Joey Fauerso, Jeffrey Gibson, Hayv Kahraman, Jennifer Karady, Titus Kaphar, Robert Longo, Christopher Mir, MPA, Wangechi Mutu, Allison Schulnik, Keith Sklar, and Vincent Valdez
+Featuring: Aziz+Cucher, Cassils, Adriana Corral, Joey Fauerso, Jeffrey Gibson, Hayv Kahraman, Jennifer Karady, Titus Kaphar, Robert Longo, Christopher Mir, MPA, Wangechi Mutu, Allison Schulnik, Keith Sklar, Robert Taplin, and Vincent Valdez

 Anthony Aziz and Sammy Cucher have been living and working together since 1991.
 They are pioneers in the field of digital imaging and post-photography, using diverse media to explore the issues of our time.
 The duo has exhibited at the 1995 Venice Biennale (representing Venezuela); the Los Angeles County Museum of Art, CA; the Herzliya Museum of Contemporary Art, Israel; The Indianapolis Museum of Art, IN; Museo Nacional Centro de Arte Reina Sofía, Madrid; and the San Francisco Museum of Modern Art, CA. They teach at Parsons The New School for Design, New York, NY.
-They are based in Brooklyn, New York, NY.
+They are based in Brooklyn, New York, NY and are represented by Gazelli Art House, London.

 The Huffington Post called Cassils “one of ten transgender artists who are changing the landscape of contemporary art.”
 Cassils achieved international recognition for a rigorous engagement with the body as a form of social sculpture.
 Recent solo exhibitions include: Ronald Feldman Fine Arts, New York, NY; Philadelphia Academy of Fine Arts, PA; The School of the Museum of Fine Arts, Boston, MA; and Bemis Center for Contemporary Art, Omaha, NE.
 Group exhibitions include Los Angeles Contemporary Exhibitions, CA; The Broad Museum, Los Angeles, CA; and the National Museum of Macedonia.
 Cassils is based in Los Angeles, CA.